-- A review to determine if the Awardee provided a Phase II TABA Needs Assessment that describes the specific services being requested. - A review of the vendor(s) expertise and knowledge of providing technical and business assistance services as described in the TABA Needs Assessment and the vendor qualification statements. - A review of the vendor information including name, contact information, website, and company information including Sam.gov UEI to validate the ability of the vendor to provide services. - A review of the costs is to be provided to the TABA vendor(s). - Proposed plans to submit the two required deliverables summarizing the outcome of the TABA services with expected supporting information.
+- A review to determine if the Awardee provided a Phase II TABA Needs Assessment that describes the specific services being requested. - Verification of TABA vendor(s) by reviewing the vendor contact information. - The vendor(s) expertise and knowledge in providing the desired technical and business assistance services. - Costs in the vendor quote(s) and whether they are reflected in the budget forms. - Proposed plans to submit a deliverable summarizing the outcome of the TABA services with expected supporting information. - Any evidence of Fraud, Waste and Abuse.